Elon Musk’s Comments on US Constitution: Late Justice Scalia

 "Justice Scalia noted, regarding marvelous provisions of the Bill of Rights, every banana republic has a Bill of Rights.
 All evil empires have Bill of Rights.
 Their Bill of Rights was much better than ours.
 Framers of the US Constitution, while debating and discussing Bill of Rights, referred to the Russian Bill of Rights, as words on paper or parchment guarantee that did not prevent centralization of power in one person or one government.
 Real key to the structure of our government is the independence of the judiciary and Separation of Powers.”

-Chand continued, “I would disagree with even Justice Scalia, because these so called three independent branches of US Government under Article I, II and III under the US Constitution, themselves have been corrupted by the political warfare of Democrats and Republicans for the reasons as detailed herein.”

-Chand notes, "this is the second of three separate press releases on this subject, with the goal of educating & informing the US public through ten different examples of this Constitutional facade, which I've cited herein, to illustrate how not only are our individual freedoms no longer being protected, but instead, are now being compromised & purloined by our government in multiple nefarious ways and reveals the full breadth & scope of this facade."
+Chand notes, "this is the first of three separate press releases on this subject, with the goal of educating & informing the US public through ten different examples of this Constitutional facade, which I've cited herein.
+The first three are in Part I, other four are in Part II and last three are in Part III."

-"The fourth example is that State constitutions for the most part mirror the US Constitution.
-A recent example of this principle, and widely reported in the news, concerns that if a US citizen allegedly commits a single book-keeping crime against the State, State prosecutors have the latitude to charge the citizen with 34 separate felony crimes.
-This implies that US District Attorneys are slaves to the political party they belong to, and in-fact are not independent in the role they play as elected officers of the court, and in-fact, employees of the executive branch."

-"The fifth example is that the wise people from the original 13 colonies who drafted the US Constitution, knew full well that humans can and will do evil.
-For this reason, they laid down strict rules for the electoral process, however, all these fundamental principles of our Democracy are now broken in every election cycle by each political party, which was fully illustrated in the recent 2020 election via mail-in ballots."
+"The first of these ten examples is one of the US Senate's principal roles to “advise & consent” in the selection of executive branch officers and federal judges, as a form of checks and balance between the three branches.
+However, with the highly partisan & polarizing state of the current US Senate, forever engaged in tribal warfare, our US Senate has now become an ideological body of self-serving partisans, which can no longer function effectively as a body of wise people, and thus, no longer capable of exercising its duties in its role to “advise and consent”.

+"The second example concerns Chief Justice John Roberts, who recently opined that Federal Judges should be referred to as simply Judges, neither Democratic nor Republican Judges , but that doesn't happen and cannot happen, because Judges are inherently ideologically biased toward the political party that selected & confirmed them to their elite judiciary positions, and thus, are incapable of fulfilling their seminal role as independent Judiciary."

 Tara Chand is the Founder & CEO of Internet Promise Group® Inc., a boutique innovation enterprise. www.InternetPromiseGroup.com